kitcheck/ruby-jwt/README.md

 # The secret must be a string.
 A JWT::DecodeError will be raised if it isn't provided.
 hmac_secret = 'my$ecretK3y'

-token = JWT.encode payload, hmac_secret, 'HS256'
+token = JWT.encode payload: payload, signer: JWT::Signer.new(hmac_secret, 'HS256')

 # eyJhbGciOiJIUzI1NiJ9.eyJkYXRhIjoidGVzdCJ9.pNIWIL34Jo13LViZAJACzK6Yf0qnvT_BuwOxiMCPE-Y
 puts token